William H. Dubois

 William Henry Dubois (March 24, 1835 – May 14, 1907) was a Vermont businessman and political figure who served for eight years as Vermont State Treasurer.

 Early life

-William Henry Dubois was born in Randolph, Vermont, on Match 24, 1835, the son of Earl C. and Anna (Lamson) Dubois.
+William Henry Dubois was born in Randolph, Vermont, on Match 24, 1835, the son of Earl C. and Anna (née Lamson) Dubois.
 He attended the schools of Randolph and the West Randolph Academy, and began to train for a business career by working in his brother's store.

 Start of career

 At age 18, Dubois moved to Boston, Massachusetts, to become the bookkeeper in the wholesale footwear business of his uncle, Wales Tucker.
 A year or two later, Dubois became a partner in the Boston wholesale footwear firm of James Tucker & Co., where he remained until 1864.

 Dubois was in ill health from overwork when he left Boston.
 After two years recuperating in Randolph, he moved to New York City to become a partner in a new shoe and boot wholesaler, Dubois, Magovern & Co.
 He remained with this firm until 1872, when he returned to Randolph.